dealingwith/daniel-industries/_writings/antipocalypse.md

 ---

 [^1]: This might be my most unpopular premise, since the implication is that all humans lie all the time.
 It may be helpful if one broadens the definition of lying to manipulation, even the unintentional kind.
 We all communicate in an attempt to be understood, and from our own contexts and prejudices.
-I would take it a bit further and say that we are always trying to manipulate other humans in order to extract those bits of the Other that will validate our own existence; but I am going to take the easy way out and just say that the defense of that position is outside the scope of this piece.
+I would take it a bit further and say that we are always trying to manipulate other humans in order to extract those bits of the Other that will validate our own existence; but I am going to take the easy way out and just say that the defence of that position is outside the scope of this piece.
 Read some Lacan, and feel free to disagree.

 [^2]: There is another side of that coin, however.
 Emergence theory (as opposed to the "emerging church", which is a completely different meaning of the word) says (very roughly) that collective intelligence is greater---or at least is capable of creating things very different from---individual intelligence, be it ant colonies or cities or the patchwork of neurons we call our brains and consciousnesses.
 I am a big fan of emergence and had no intention of following the opposite track with these columns.